hackermystique/CertLogManager/README.md

-# CertLogManager
+# SecCertGuard

 ## Overview
-CertLogManager is a PowerShell-based tool designed to manage and inspect digital certificates on Windows systems.
+SecCertGuard is a PowerShell-based tool designed to manage and inspect digital certificates on Windows systems.
 It provides a graphical user interface (GUI) to view, check, and manage certificates stored in the Current User and Local Machine certificate stores.
 Additionally, it includes a feature to scan critical directories for files with bad or missing signatures using sigcheck.

 ## Features
 - **Certificate Management**: View and manage certificates in the Current User and Local Machine stores.